What is cobimetinib?

-The safety of cobimetinib has not been established in patients with a baseline LVEF that is either below institutional lower limit of normal (LLN) or below 50%.
+The safety of cobimetinib has not been established in patients with a baseline LVEF that is either below the institutional lower limit of normal or below 50%.

 LVEF should be evaluated prior to initiation of cobimetinib, 1 month after initiation, and every 3 months thereafter until drug discontinuation.
 Events of left ventricular dysfunction should be managed through treatment interruption, reduction, or discontinuation.

-Cobimetinib is metabolized in the liver via the cytochrome P450 system, predominantly CYP3A, and is susceptible to drug-drug interactions with strong inhibitors or inducers of this microsomal enzyme.
+Cobimetinib is metabolised in the liver via the cytochrome P450 system, predominantly CYP3A, and is susceptible to drug–drug interactions with strong inhibitors or inducers of this microsomal enzyme.

 Concurrent use of cobimetinib and strong or moderate CYP3A inhibitors should be avoided.
-If concurrent short term use of moderate CYP3A inhibitors including certain antibiotics (eg, erythromycin, ciprofloxacin) is unavoidable (14 days or less), the dose of cobimetinib should be reduced from 60 to 20 mg.
+If concurrent short–term use (14 days or less) of moderate CYP3A inhibitors including certain antibiotics (eg, erythromycin, ciprofloxacin) is unavoidable (14 days or less), the dose of cobimetinib should be reduced from 60 to 20 mg.

 An alternative to a strong or moderate CYP3A inhibitor should be used in patients who are taking a reduced dose of cobimetinib (40 or 20 mg daily).
 After discontinuation of a moderate CYP3A inhibitor, cobimetinib should be resumed at the previous dose.